 What is a complaint?

-A complaint is where an apprentice, other learner or employer is unhappy with any aspect of the service that we provide.
+A complaint is where an student or employer is unhappy with any aspect of the service that we provide.
 Examples include:

-- Apprentice feels that we have unfairly treated them
+- Student feels that we have unfairly treated them

-- Apprentice feels that we have not given them the support during their programme that they would have expected.
+- Studentsfeels that we have not given them the support during their programme that they would have expected.

 - Any learner, who feels that we have assessed a piece of their work unfairly

-- An employer who feels that we have not provided them with sufficient information regarding the progress made by their apprentice or learner.
+- An employer who feels that we have not provided them with sufficient information regarding the progress made by their employee/student.

 There is no ‘fixed’ definition of a complaint.
-We will consider any issue that an apprentice, learner or employer wishes to raise, where they believe that they have not been treated properly by us.
+We will consider any issue that a student or employer wishes to raise, where they believe that they have not been treated properly by us.

 If you wish to provide us with informal feedback (negative or positive) about our service or something specific we have done, please do so by email wherever possible.
 You can address this email to your main point of contact who will forward it to our Operations Director.